 Cologne, Germany – Artificial intelligence is no longer a distant prospect for the tire manufacturing industry: it is already reshaping how tires are designed, made, sold and recycled.

-Nevertheless, tire companies that fail to adopt AI risk being left with structurally higher costs and weakened competitiveness, warns Sauldie, noting that profound changes are already taking in R&D and materials science.
+Nevertheless, tire companies that fail to adopt AI risk being left with structurally higher costs and weakened competitiveness, warned Sauldie, noting that profound changes are already taking place in R&D and materials science.

 “AI is accelerating what has historically been one of the slowest parts of the value chain: compound development,” said the AI expert.
 “Instead of relying solely on laboratory trial & error, tire makers are increasingly using AI to simulate the behaviour of new rubber formulations before they are ever produced.”

-Development cycles that once took years can now be compressed into months, while the number of potential material combinations explored has expanded exponentially, according to the presenter.
+So, development cycles that once took years can now be compressed into months, while the number of potential materials combinations explored has expanded exponentially, according to the presenter.

-Meanwhile, virtual testing of tires is replacing physical validation, continued Sauldie, citing how AI simulation platforms can run thousands of test scenarios – covering everything from aquaplaning to high-speed thermal stress – within hours.
+Meanwhile, virtual testing of tires is replacing physical validation, Sauldie citing how AI simulation platforms can run thousands of test scenarios – covering everything from aquaplaning to high-speed thermal stress – within hours.

 Factory evolution

-Sauldie was more guarded about the potential for an AI-driven revolution in tire manufacture, commenting that “industry insiders remain sceptical” about the prospects for significant change, at least in the near-term change.
+Sauldie was more guarded about the potential for an AI-driven 'revolution' in tire manufacture, commenting that “industry insiders remain sceptical” about the prospects for significant change, at least in the near-term.

 More likely, he said, is a move to ‘hybrid’ tire factories: plants that are smarter, more efficient and increasingly data-driven, but still reliant on skilled human operators.